0x9900/FT8Commander/README.md

 ## Misc

-This following AppleScrip will automatically click on the Logging window.
+The following AppleScript example will automatically click on the Logging window.
+** Note: Another application might steal the focus from the logging window, and the OK button might not be pressed on time. **

 ```
 tell application "wsjtx" to activate